cbrown5/cbrown5.github.io/_posts/2018-10-01-how-I-became-a-scicomm.md

 When I went on to do my PhD at UQ, writing become about papers and very technical.

-During my PhD I attended training on science communications at the University of California, Santa Barbara.
+During my PhD I was invited by Ben Halpern to attend training on science communications at the University of California, Santa Barbara.
 It was there I learned about Nancy Baron’s work “[Escape from the Ivory Tower](https://islandpress.org/books/escape-ivory-tower)”.
 I became convinced that it was crucial for us to escape the ivory tower if science was to inform better policies and decisions about the environment.
 I thought I should try to do more scicomm.

 The course was a lot about media interviews.
 I did a mock interview with an actual journalist from Scientific American, and failed badly.
 I felt that if this was what scicomm was about, it definitely wasn’t for me.